SaschaSchwarzK/tacacs_server/docs/BACKUP.md

 # Create backup on server startup
 create_on_startup = false

-# Temporary directory for backup processing
-temp_directory = data/backup_temp
+; Temporary directory is managed internally by the server and not configurable

 # Default retention period in days
 default_retention_days = 30